jamesbiv/ncurses-emscripten/README.md

 <h2>Installation</h2>

-<p>It's recommended to create a seperate directory to build this project in.
+<p>It's recommended to create a separate directory to build this project in.
 For example <em>ncurses-emscripten/</em>.

 <h3>Downloading and patching ncurses</h3>